Slava/vimrc/README.md

 - replace `neocomplcache` with a newer `neocomplcache` (brings another lua dependency)
 - or replace `neocomplcache` with `YouCompleteMe` plugin (the installation is harder, works as a fuzzy matcher)
 - reduce the number of stuff displayed on airline

+Dependencies
+---

+Latest MacVim works well as of 7.4 patch around August 2013

+- Python support for Vim
+- npm and node.js for `ternjs`
+- C compiler for `unite.vim`
+- git to fetch dependencies (this sucks, I know)

 Installation
 ---